Try it now: Open the — run real Git commands in your browser with live commit graphs. No install required.

 git add --patch # or git add -p

 For each hunk, Git asks: y (stage), n (skip), s (split into smaller pieces), q (quit).
+In the Try it yourself playground below, git add -p is simplified to file-by-file staging — type y or n on the next line for each file.

 The VS Code Way: Visual Staging